awsdocs/amazon-athena-user-guide/doc_source/insert-into.md

 ### Bucketed tables not supported<a name="insert-into-bucketed-tables-not-supported"></a>

 `INSERT INTO` is not supported on bucketed tables\.
-For more information, see [Bucketing vs partitioning](ctas-bucketing-vs-partitioning.md)\.
+For more information, see [Partitioning and bucketing in Athena](ctas-partitioning-and-bucketing.md)\.

 ### Federated queries not supported<a name="insert-into-federated-queries-not-supported"></a>